Ft. Lauderdale Car Accident Lawyer

 contact our firm for help in claiming the financial compensation you deserve.
 Proving

 liability in a car accident depends on establishing that the crash was caused by the other driver's

 negligence or recklessness, which can be accomplished through a witness

-testimony, the police report or even by making use of the driver's cell
+testimony, the police report or even by making use of the driver's

-firm are familiar with this process and are able to guide you through
+at our firm are familiar with this process and are able to guide you through

 At Feingold & Posner, P.A., our Fort Lauderdale injury attorneys are dedicated to defending the rights of the injured, and we believe that if you have been hurt by a distracted driver you deserve the support of a committed advocate.
 We deliver personalized service to every person we represent because we know that while we represent many clients throughout the region, you have only one attorney.
 You will not owe us a cent unless we are successful in your car accident insurance claim, so you have nothing to lose in seeking our help for securing the justice you deserve.
 If you have been injured in an accident because of a distracted driver, call our firm today to schedule a free consultation where you can ask questions and talk about your case with an experienced Fort Lauderdale personal injury lawyer.